 Our attorneys closely monitor the fast-evolving UAS regulatory landscape.
 We assist clients in obtaining Part 107 waivers and airspace authorizations; act as a liaison between drone operators and FAA regulators; and provide thoughtful guidance on FAA regulatory compliance.

-Cozen O’Connor has extensive experience defending clients from operational liabilities that are likely to be the focus of UAS-related disputes: common law privacy claims, products liability, intentional torts, cybersecurity, risk management, intellectual property and state attorneys general enforcement.
+Cozen O’Connor has extensive experience defending clients from operational liabilities that are likely to be the focus of UAS-related disputes: common law privacy claims, product liability, intentional torts, cybersecurity, risk management, intellectual property and state attorneys general enforcement.

 We guide business transactions that require an up-to-the-minute understanding of the drone marketplace and regulations impacting the UAS industry.
 From negotiating complex contracts and business transactions to pursuing patent protection for new technologies, Cozen O’Connor works with industry leaders to expand drone use and commercial opportunities.